kablekompany/Kable-Kogs/README.md

+### DISCLAIMER

+:warning: This repo is not an approved plugin-repo from [CogBoard](cogboard.red/ "Click me BRO!") at this time
+> *Install at your own risk, and you assume any liability*

 <!-- Let's throw a row of badges cause never enough of those LOL --->
 [![Contributors][contributors-shield]][contributors-url] [![Forks][forks-shield]][forks-url] [![Stargazers][stars-shield]][stars-url] [![Issues][issues-shield]][issues-url] [![MIT License][license-shield]][license-url]
 ![Kable-Kogs](https://github.com/kablekompany/Kable-Kogs/workflows/Style%20formatting/badge.svg)